 ‘I spy’ is a simple game that you and your child can play anywhere.

 ‘I spy’ is a turn-taking game, so it helps to develop your child’s social skills.
-When your child waits for her turn, she’s learning how to play and cooperate with others.
+When your child waits for their turn, they're learning how to play and cooperate with others.